indielyt/Report_Generation/README.md

 Python tool for generating photo appendix for hydraulic modeling reports

 Workflow is based on submittal from surveyors, which can depend upon the company and is not necessarily standardized.
-A general folder structure that works looks like the following (each submission may require small changes to the scripts to run correctly)
+Folder structure must match the example below.
+It's recommended to copy photos to local  drive, recreating the folder structure below.

 ## Underlying Data Folder Structure
 ```bash